MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CorporateManagement/Update-MgUserManagedDevice.md

 ```

 ### -Notes
-Notes on the device created by IT Admin
+Notes on the device created by IT Admin.
+Return default value null in LIST managedDevices.
+Real value only returned in singel device GET call with device id and included in select parameter.
+Supports: $select.
+$Search is not supported.

 ```yaml
 Type: String